ishannarhar/platform-engineering-notes/kubernetes/deployments/deployments.md

 -Vertical pod autoscaler which increases memory and is NOT widely used neither is there by default

 -Cluster Autoscaler which increases or decreases cluster nodes to meet demand

+-Most commonly used are the HPA and CA

+-If the cluster node does not have enough space to manage any more pods, it keeps the remaining pod in pending state while CA provisions extra nodes